page transition image

 Your cart is empty

-Piaget Dancer - Opal & Onyx Dial
+Vintage 1980s Piaget Dancer 80317 K 81 - Yellow Gold Opal & Onyx Dial

 The Dancer was Piaget’s answer to fluid luxury in the 1980s.
 Everything here is about continuity.
+The dial immediately sets the tone.
+Stone, diamonds, and restraint all working together without excess.
 Case, bezel, and bracelet are designed as one uninterrupted surface, meant to move with the wrist rather than sit on top of it.
 In yellow gold, the effect is warm and unmistakably Piaget.

 Stone dial Dancers sit in a much smaller category of Piaget production.
 Opal and onyx are both unforgiving materials.
 Add diamonds and the margin for error gets even thinner.
-Most examples did not survive intact.
+Most examples did not survive the decades intact.
 This dial did, and that is the entire story.
 Clean, uncracked, and properly set, it anchors the watch and elevates it beyond standard Dancer executions.

 The integrated bracelet matters just as much.
 Piaget treated the bracelet as part of the design language, not an accessory.
 The matching texture between the bracelet and bezel gives the watch its identity.
 When these bracelets stretch or lose definition, the watch loses its point.
 This one remains in good shape with only light age related tarnish.

-This is not a subtle watch, but it is a controlled one.
-It represents Piaget doing exactly what it did best in this era.
+This watch represents Piaget doing exactly what it did best in this era.
 Stone dials, precious metal, and seamless design executed without apology.
+It works for someone who appreciates material rarity and understands that condition on stone dial Piagets is everything.

-Bracelet extension, cutting, or sizing is available upon request through our professional in-house jewelers.
+Bracelet extension, cutting, or sizing is available upon request through our professional in-house jewelers

 Key Specs